Chhoa/Brain-Segmentation-Project/README.md

 Running [MALPEM](https://github.com/ledigchr/MALPEM) software for segmentations --> [run-malpem-all-mod.sh](https://github.com/Chhoa/Brain-Segmentation-Project/blob/main/run-malpem-all-mod.sh)

-- runs malpem code existing in directory _'CDIR'_
+- runs malpem code existing in directory _CDIR_

-- iterates over each subdirectory of _'DDIR'_
+- iterates over each subdirectory of _DDIR_

-- creates folder names _'Seg_MALPEM'_ in each subdirectory
+- creates folder names _Seg_MALPEM_ in each subdirectory

-- runs the code for each nifty file and spits outputs to _'Seg_MALPEM'_ in each corresponding subdirectory
+- runs the code for each nifty file and spits outputs to _Seg_MALPEM_ in each corresponding subdirectory

 ## Step 4

 Creating soft links to MALPEM segmentations --> [symlink_seg.sh](https://github.com/Chhoa/Brain-Segmentation-Project/blob/main/symlink_seg.sh)

-- creates soft link to the nifty files that has names ending with _'_MALPEM.nii.gz'_ (malpem segmentations) that are in the subdirectories of the _'Seg_MALPEM'_ folder of the corresponding subdirectories of the main directory 'dir'
+- creates soft link to the nifty files that has names ending with _MALPEM.nii.gz_ (malpem segmentations) that are in the subdirectories of the _Seg_MALPEM_ folder of the corresponding subdirectories of the main directory 'dir'

 - the links are created in the first depth of each corresponding subdirectory